dewsly/smart-search/README.md

 Specify whether or not to render the group headings (default: true)

 ## Results Object
 The results are expected to be an array of 0+ groups.
-Each group should have a `label` that will be used as the group heading in the render (unless `showGroupHeading` is falsy) and a set of `items` which represent the items within that group.
+Each group should have a `label` that will be used as the group heading in the render (unless `showGroupHeading` is falsy) and an array of `items`, which represent the selectable items within a group.

 Example `results` object:
 ```